Kraina Mriy (festival)

 The festival includes musical performances on the main stage, a craft fair, book fairs, folk crafts workshops, folk art exhibitions, authentic master classes and ethnic cuisine.

-The purpose of the festival

 Kraina Mriy aims to showcase the best of Ukrainian national and world music, crafts, parades, embroidery, cuisine, the Monholf'yeriya hot air balloon festival, and other original activities.

-History

 Since 2004, Krayina Mriy has had about 1 million attendees.
 In addition to the traditional location of Kyiv, it has also been held in Lviv, London, Surgut, and Perm.
 The festival season has two formats; summer and winter.
 In winter 2017, it was held in two cities: Kyiv, at Spivoche Pole, on January 7; and in Dnipro, 7–8 January, at Heroes' Square Maidan.

-During the festival's history, it has been attended by performers, artists, and guests from over 30 countries.